Career, Salary and Education Information

 Pay for cooks varies greatly by region and type of employer.
 Pay is usually highest in hotels, many of which are located in major metropolitan and resort areas.

-Overall employment of cooks is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Overall employment of cooks is projected to grow 16 percent over the next ten years, much faster than the average for all occupations.

 Population and income growth are expected to result in greater consumer demand for food at a variety of dining places.
 People will continue to eat out, buy takeout meals, or have food delivered.
 More restaurants, cafeterias, and catering services will open, requiring more cooks to prepare meals for this increased consumer demand.

 In addition, consumers continue to prefer healthy foods and fast service in restaurants, grocery stores, and other dining venues.
-To prepare high quality meals at these places, many managers and chefs will require experienced cooks, such as restaurant cooks.
+To prepare high-quality meals at these places, many managers and chefs will require experienced cooks.